 The Company, being wholly owned by Santander UK plc, will always operate to the standards set by the Santander UK Group.
-The Group is working hard to manage climate-related financial risks in its portfolio, to support customers to transition by developing green products and services and reduce the emissions within its operations and supply chain.
-Supporting renewables must be complemented by a reduction in the carbon emissions across the Group's wider lending portfolio which is why the Group has tightened its policies on lending to carbon-intensive sectors.
-As a result, the Group will not provide financial products or services to new coal fired power plants worldwide, or oil and gas drilling projects north of the Arctic Circle.
+The Santander UK Group is working hard to manage climate-related financial risks in its portfolio, to support customers to transition by developing green products and services and reduce the emissions within its operations and supply chain.
+Supporting renewables must be complemented by a reduction in the carbon emissions across the Santander UK Group's wider lending portfolio which is why policies on lending to carbon-intensive sectors have been tightened.

-The Group is addressing climate change related risk issues through ongoing engagement across its business and support functions, coordinated and led by the Group's Risk Division and plans to fully embed climate change risk assessment in risk management processes.
+The Santander UK Group is addressing climate change related risk issues through ongoing engagement across its business and support functions, coordinated and led by the Group's Risk Division and plans to fully embed climate change risk assessment in risk management processes.